unccd/Prais4-reporting-manual/SO2.md

 Parties may also use national data, provided it complies with the data specifications listed in table 15.

-_Table 15.
-Data specifications for SO 2-1 Indicator_

 ```{flat-table} *__Table 15__.
 Data specifications for SO 2-1 Indicator*
 ---
 header-rows: 2